Sam Altman: Personal life

 Altman has been a vegetarian since childhood.
-He is gay, and first disclosed his sexuality at the age of 17 in high school, where he spoke out after some students objected to a National Coming Out Day speaker.
+He is gay, which he first disclosed at 17 in high school, where he spoke out after some students objected to a National Coming Out Day speaker.
 He dated Loopt co-founder Nick Sivo for nine years.
 They broke up shortly after the company was acquired in 2012.

-According to his biographer Keach Hagey, in 2015, Altman met his husband Oliver Mulherin "in Peter Thiel's hot tub at 3 a.m."
+According to Keach Hagey, Altman met his future husband Oliver Mulherin "in Peter Thiel's hot tub at 3 a.m." in 2015.
 Mulherin was a computer science student at the University of Melbourne at the time and later became an engineer.
-He worked on AI projects in Australia before moving to the U.S. to work for the dementia detection startup SPARK Neuro.
-Altman married Mulherin in January 2024, at their estate in Hawaii; the pair also live in San Francisco's Russian Hill neighborhood and often spend weekends in Napa, California.
+He worked on AI projects in Australia before moving to the United States to work for the dementia detection startup SPARK Neuro.
+Altman married Mulherin in January 2024 at their estate in Hawaii; the couple also live in Russian Hill, San Francisco and often spend weekends in Napa, California.
+The couple has a son, who was born in 2025 via surrogacy.

-Altman and Mulherin committed to giving away most of their wealth by signing the Giving Pledge in May 2024.
-The couple has a son, born in 2025.

-Altman is an apocalypse preparer.
-He said in 2016: "I have guns, gold, potassium iodide, antibiotics, batteries, water, gas masks from the Israel Defense Forces, and a big patch of land in Big Sur I can fly to."
+Altman and Mulherin committed to giving away most of their wealth by signing The Giving Pledge in May 2024.
+Altman enjoys prepping and said in 2016, "I have guns, gold, potassium iodide, antibiotics, batteries, water, gas masks from the Israeli Defense Force, and a big patch of land in Big Sur I can fly to."

 In January 2025, Altman's sister Ann Altman filed a lawsuit alleging sexual abuse by Altman in the U.S. District Court for the Eastern District of Missouri in St. Louis.
-The lawsuit alleges that the abuse started when Ann was aged three and Sam was 12.
-Sam Altman, along with his mother Connie and younger brothers Max and Jack, issued a joint statement denying the allegations, describing them as "utterly untrue".
+The lawsuit alleges that the abuse started when Ann was aged 3 and Sam was 12, and that it continued "several times per week" between 1997 and 2006.
+According to Ann, the memories of abuse were lost but recovered through flashbacks in her adulthood.
+The lawsuit requests a jury trial and damages in excess of $75,000.
+Sam Altman, along with his mother Connie and younger brothers Max and Jack, issued a joint statement denying the allegations and claiming that Ann is mentally ill and "continues to demand money from us" despite being financially supported by the Altman family.